code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-consumer-producer-example.md

 # Create a Spring JMS Message Producer

-For sending messages we will be using the `JmsTemplate` which requires a reference to a `ConnectionFactory` and provides convenience methods which handles the creation and release of resources when sending or synchronously receiving messages.
+For sending messages we will be using the `JmsTemplate` which requires a reference to a `ConnectionFactory` and provides convenience methods which handle the creation and release of resources when sending or synchronously receiving messages.

 > Note that instances of the JmsTemplate class are thread-safe once configured.

 In the below `Sender` class, the `JmsTemplate` is autowired as the actual creation of the `Bean` will be done in a separate `SenderConfig` class.

 In this example we will use the `convertAndSend()` method which sends the given object to the specified destination, converting the object to a JMS message.
 The [type of JMS message]({{ site.url }}/2014/01/jms-message-structure-overview.html#jms-message-body) depends on the type of the object being passed.
-In the case of a `String` a JMS `TextMessage` will be created.
+In the case of a `String`, a JMS `TextMessage` will be created.

 ``` java
 package com.codenotfound.jms.producer;